thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 COPY --from=BUILD /usr/src/app/dist /usr/share/nginx/html
 ```

-If last step is executed of the **Dockerfile** the container is ready to be deployed to Kubernetes.
+If last step of the **Dockerfile** is executed, the container is ready to be deployed to Kubernetes.

 ---